run-llama/chat-ui/README.md

 3. Import the components and use them

+The easiest way to get started is to connect the whole `ChatSection` component with `useChat` hook from [vercel/ai](https://github.com/vercel/ai):

 ```tsx
 import { ChatSection } from '@llamaindex/chat-ui'
 import { useChat } from 'ai/react'